MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 > [!IMPORTANT]
 > Before you start, be sure you have exported data from the secondary networks and communicated with users!

-The network migration has three steps that you will be guided through.
+The network migration has three steps that you'll be guided through.
 Multiple network migrations can be started back-to-back, without waiting for the previous ones to finish.
 Start from the primary network (the network into which you want to migrate the other networks).

 ### Run the Network Migration tool